Sotheby's biggest-ever London art sale comes as emerging-market buyers flock in

 The auction drew bidders from 44 countries, more than Sotheby's, founded in 1744, had ever seen for a sale in London in the same category.

-"We have seen an explosion in the globalisation of our buyers," Newman told Reuters by telephone, adding that new buyers from Russia were successful in bagging some of the top lots.
+"We have seen an explosion in the globalization of our buyers," Newman told Reuters by telephone, adding that new buyers from Russia were successful in bagging some of the top lots.

 ART MARKET ON A HIGH